 Private versus Government Lodges in Kruger

-By contrast, the Government owned Kruger National Park is administered by South African National Parks, which provides a standardised level of accommodation and facilities that are usually kept low.
-The parks are developed to cater for the independent self-drive and self-catering market, one needs to adhere to the Government regulations, and many activities such as night game drives, off road tracking and walking safaris are not permitted.
+The Government owned Kruger National Park is administered by South African National Parks, which provides a standardised level of accommodation and facilities that are usually kept low.
+The parks are developed to cater for the independent self-drive and self-catering market.
+When staying in the national park, visitors need to adhere to the Government regulations and many activities such as night game drives, off-road tracking and walking safaris are not permitted.

 The single biggest factor for a successful safari is the quality of guiding and tracking.
 You will spend upwards of 6-hours a day on safari with your ranger, so being with someone that is trained to know the area and animals intimately is imperative.
 With a good ranger you have the best chance of spotting wildlife, as well as understanding your natural surroundings.

 Due to Kruger private lodges working in joint traversing areas, game rangers often work in conjunction with other game vehicles, sharing the location of events such as a lion kill, and tracking animals off road.
 The main difference between a Private Game Reserve and the Government run alternative, is that in the private reserves rangers will track the animals off road through the bush in open-top game drive vehicles, whereas in the public reserves you are restricted to driving on the roads and sightings can be at a great distance.
 Private reserves also restrict the number of vehicles at a sighting for greater exclusivity, and offer night game drives (which aren't available in the public reserves).